arthurxmoore/docs/docs/faq.md

 ---

+## Is any part of my footage uploaded during processing?

+No, we don’t upload the data processed from your footage, or any part of your footage.
+The processing is done locally and stays on your computer.

+---

+## Does Jumper require an internet connection?

+Jumper only goes online for license verification.
+Once your license key is verified, you can run everything offline.

+---

+## Does processing the footage create any significant amount of data on one's computer?

+When processing footage, Jumper generates some cache files.
+The size of the cache files varies depending on a few factors like resolution etc. Our initial analysis shows about 1-1.5 mb of cache per 10s of footage.

+---

 ## Accessibility Permission

 Jumper requires Accessibility Permission to trigger commands and menu bar items in Final Cut Pro through macOS's built-in Accessibility Automation.